+a. the root
-- a. the rootb. the leavesc. the nodes that C dominatesd. the nodes that C immediately dominates

-- e. the sisters of B

-- f. the daughters of B

-- g. the sisters of G
+- b. the leavesc. the nodes that C dominatesd. the nodes that C immediately dominatese. the sisters of Bf. the daughters of B - g. the sisters of G

-If a node A is a sister of a node B, is it always the case that any node C which dominates A will also dominate B?
+If a node A is a sister of a node B, is it always the case that any node C that dominates A will also dominate B?